sinclairzx81/runtime-type-benchmarks/readme.md

 ### Overview

-This project measures a set of high performance JavaScript runtime type checking libraries to adequately compare their validation performance across a wide range of data structures.
-It also seeks to compare JIT to AOT performance by measuring static JavaScript validation routines against those dynamically evaluated at runtime.
+This project benchmarks a variety of JavaScript runtime type checking libraries to adequately assess their validation performance across a wide range of data structures.
+This project also seeks to compare JIT to AOT by measuring static JavaScript validation routines against those dynamically evaluated at runtime.

 [Latest Benchmark Results](https://sinclairzx81.github.io/runtime-type-benchmarks/)